hantaeha/pubg_super_winner_prediction/README.md

 # Model Design
 - Sequential Model
 - Activation function : sigmoid, relu, softmax
-- For more information, refer to 'information.txt' in Introduction folder
+- For more information, refer to 'information.txt' in 'Introduction' folder